acosme/project-euler/README.md

 project-euler
 =============

-Resolutions with Algorithms and TDD
+A project with Mathematic and Algorithms wrote in ruby, python